portnov/heavy-logger/README.md

   * Chan backend.
 Writes messages to a Chan, so they can be read from the other side.
 * Possiblity to write messages to several backends in parallel.
+* Sane default set of logging message severity levels and possibility to define custom severity levels.
 * Logging context stacks support (aka mapped diagnostic contexts, MDC).
 Each logging context stack frame contains a set of named variables.
 These variables can be writen to the log.